bobot/oci/INSTALL.md

 - shadow (aka uidmap on Debian)
 - cgmanager (optional)
+- xpra (optional, useful to get access to a shell in the container when things go wrong)

 #### OCaml
 The following opam packages are required to compile the various components of